 The KHRCA currently offers three internship programs each Fall and Spring semesters.
 Students are required to apply by the application deadline and submit: a letter of interest, a resume, and a copy of their current class schedule.
 Interns meet with the program director for one hour a week for twelve weeks.
 There is a final presentation required for each internship program that connects directly to the subject matter covered.
 On completion of the program the intern will receive a stipend of $360.
+Internships are not only limited to students attending Queensborough Community College, but are also open to others who meet the program’s eligibility criteria and time commitment.
 Read More

 The Holocaust's horrors have forever scarred the world's physical and psychological landscape.
 Yet the modern imagination's ability to fully digest and process the vast complexities of these systematic atrocities has been compromised by the passage of time.
 Our children are increasingly desensitized by the glamorization of violence in popular entertainment, and are living in growing isolation promoted by the distancing effects of technology.
 Modern generations, whatever their background, struggle or refuse to grasp the hatred, greed, fear and indifference that resulted in this unparalleled tragedy.
 Six million Jews were methodically identified, detained, and murdered during the Holocaust.
 One and a half million of these were children, and more than twenty-three million people died in total.
 However, the staggering nature of these numbers is what also makes them hard to process.
 They are pure statistics that do not tell the full story.
 They do not explain or educate.
 We must continue to investigate the causes and results of personal and organized hatred, and celebrate those who reject and fight against it.